Skip to content

 About 1,300 years ago, in the 8th century, the great Tibetan King Trisong Detsen invited two Indian Buddhist masters to Tibet, and authorized a decades-long project to translate thousands of important Sanskrit spiritual texts into Tibetan.
-In many cases, the original Sanskrit manuscripts are lost forever, and all that remains are the Tibetan translations.
+In many cases, the original Sanskrit work is lost forever, and all that remains are the Tibetan translations.

 Five hundred years after the introduction of Buddhism into Tibet, in 1391, a boy was born into a poor farming family.
 By the age of 18 he was already known as one of the most esteemed scholar-saints in Tibet, and had been given the name Gedun Drupa.

-In 1447 (age 56) Gedun Drupa, with the full support of the Tibetan King at the time - Tri Lhawang Gyaltsen - founded the Tashi Lhunpo monastery which, for the next 350 years was the largest and most vibrant of Tibetan monastic universities(1).
+In 1447 (age 56) Gedun Drupa, with the full support of the Tibetan King at the time - founded the Tashi Lhunpo monastery which, for the next 350 years was the largest and most vibrant of Tibetan monastic universities(1).

 The Birth of the Second Dalai Lama

-His father trained him in various enlightenment systems until age eight, and then sent his precious son to his "home" the Tashi Lhunpo monastery where he took his full ordination vows as a Buddhist monk at the age of 11 and was given the name Gedun Gyatso.
+For the first years of his life, the boy's mother and father trained him in various enlightenment systems.
+Then at age eight they sent their precious son to his "home" the Tashi Lhunpo monastery where he took his full ordination vows as a Buddhist monk at the age of 11 and was given the name Gedun Gyatso.

-At the age of 18 he was assigned as first abbot of a large Tibetan monastery, then at age 23 Gedun Gyatso set out on a 20 year pilgrimage to study with other masters, learn, practice and teach.
+At the age of 18 he was assigned as first abbot of a large Tibetan monastery, then at age 23 Gedun Gyatso set out on a 20 year pilgrimage through Tibet and India to study with other masters, learn, practice and teach.
 In these years he gained a large following throughout Tibet.

 Like his predecessor the first Dalai Lama, Gedun Gyatso was deeply accomplished in the secret teachings of enlightenment, and was referred to as "Master of the Three Worlds" - the physical plane, the subtle plane, and the highest causal plane.

-He explains in his writings many secret topics such as bi-location (apparently a common ability in advanced practitioners on the causal plane), transfer of consciousness, and the proper way to release the body at death to re-integrate with higher dimensions of light.
+He explains in his writings many secret topics such as bi-location (apparently a common ability at the time in both India and Tibet), transfer of consciousness, and the proper way to release the body at death to re-integrate with higher dimensions of light.

-In his writings, as all Buddhist scholars, he frequently and respectfully refers back to Buddhist texts and great teachers of the past - which he assumes his students are familiar with.
+As all writers in the tradition of enlightenment, he frequently and respectfully refers back to the classic Buddhist texts and great teachers of the past, including his own teachers, and in his writings he assumes his students are familiar with all those original teachings.

 But here is what is most important about Gedun Gyatso's trove of writing.
 In some of his writings he repeats oral transmissions which he received from his teachers and from direct vision - into the highest Tantric Yogic techniques, exercises, experiences, and initiations.

-For these reasons, the writings of Gedun Gyatso, the second Dalai Lama, give us the clearest picture we have of a highly enlightened, practicing, teaching Buddhist monk who wishes his students to succeed, so speaks clearly and openly about the highest "secret" teachings of Tantric Buddhism.
+For these reasons, the writings of Gedun Gyatso, the second Dalai Lama, give us the clearest picture we have of a teaching, practicing, highly enlightened Buddhist monk who wished his students to succeed, so speaks clearly and openly about the highest "secret" teachings of Tantric Buddhism.

 The Vajrayana